appcensus-app-analysis/protobom-py/README.md

 individual wheel distributions, which is not very sustainable.
 To simplify distribution, `protobom_py` uses an alternative approach:

-1. `./protobom-writer` contains a small Go binary that converts a Protobom passed via stdin to either SPDX or CycloneDX.
+1. `./protobom-writer` contains a small Go binary that converts a Protobom file to either SPDX or CycloneDX.
 2. This binary is compiled to Go's WebAssembly/WASI target.
 3. `protobom_py` uses `wasmtime` to execute the wasm binary when `convert()` is called.

-As the WASM binary works across platforms, only a single binary distribution is needed.
+The WASM binary works across platforms, so only a single binary distribution is needed.